Quiq/quiq-chat/README.md

 Called whenever Quiq-related data stored in the browser's localStorage changes.

+## Update and set context
+Context is data that is set by the chat client and is available throughout the Quiq system as part of the conversation.
+It can be viewed by agents, included in webhooks and leveraged in queuing rules.

+#### setChatContext(context: ChatContext)
+Replaces the entire context.
+This new context will be sent to Quiq with every subsequent message.

+#### updateChatContext(updates: Partial<ChatContext>)
+Performs a shallow merge of the current context with the provided updates.
+The resulting context will be sent to Quiq with every subsequent message.

 ## Retrieve messages and conversation events
 #### getTranscript(cache?: boolean = true) => Promise<Array<[ConversationMessage](#ConversationMessage) | [Event](#Event)>>